Supplement Smart – Will I ‘Overdose’ on Supplements?

 Omega 3 / DHA Fish Oil

 Dietary fats are also needed for the conversion of carotene to vitamin A, for mineral absorption, and for many other biological processes.
-A simple way to boost absorption of these vitamins is to drizzle some olive oil over your salad, or eat your veggies with some avocado.
+A simple way to boost the absorption of these vitamins is to drizzle some olive oil over your salad or eat your veggies with some avocado.
 Avoid processed vegetable oils such as corn, soy, safflower, sunflower, and canola.
-Corn and soy is typically genetically engineered and tend to be contaminated with glyphosate, which has recently been classified as a probable carcinogen.
+Corn and soy are typically genetically engineered and tend to be contaminated with glyphosate, which has recently been classified as a probable carcinogen.
 They also have a skewed ratio of omega fatty acids, being high in damaged omega-6s and low in healthy omega-3s.
 Another way is to take your Omega 3 Fish Oil with or after food.

-Vitamins in supplements
+Vitamins in Supplements

 The difference between these two types of vitamins should be reflected in the multivitamin you choose.
-Water soluble vitamins often have a DV% of more than 100% as the body may need more than normal on varying days, and can easily excrete the rest.
-On the other hand, the levels of fat soluble vitamins in your supplement, should not be over 100% DV as if you do require more, your body should have enough stored to compensate.
-The one exception of a fat soluble vitamin being safe over 100% DV is if the fat-soluble vitamin is of a natural form, as the body responds differently to the natural forms compared to those of synthetics.
+Water soluble vitamins often have a DV% of more than 100% as the body may need more than normal on varying days and can easily excrete the rest.
+On the other hand, the levels of fat-soluble vitamins in your supplement, should not be over 100% DV as if you do require more, your body should have enough stored to compensate.
+The one exception of a fat-soluble vitamin being safe over 100% DV is if the fat-soluble vitamin is of a natural form, as the body responds differently to the natural forms compared to those of synthetics.

 Leave a comment (all fields required)